willschwarzer/RLO/README.md

 If you get an import error in opencv-python (cv2), please run `sudo apt install libgl1-mesa-glx` and try again - if that doesn't work or you're on Windows or Mac and still get this error, please email Will the TA.

 ## Usage
-Run `python gridworld.py` to start the program.
+Run `python gridworld.py` to start the program. **IMPORTANT**: there is currently no saving functionality, so try to do all of your work with a single MDP in one sitting, or don't close the program.
+Sorry.
 ### Creating a Gridworld
 You will be presented with a black screen; this represents every cell in the gridworld being a "wall" at the moment.
 To activate some cells and turn them into navigable spaces, simply click and drag.
 Note that agents can only transition to orthogonally adjacent cells, not diagonally adjacent ones.
 If you want to unselect cells (i.e., turn them back into walls), click the "unselect squares" button at the bottom.
 ### Defining the Reward Function